rempakos/Node-API/README.md

 <br>
 Once everything is set up, start the API by running: **npm run serve** or npm run dev if you have cross-env installed.

-From then on you should be able to see your webdatabase hosted locally on port 3000!
+From then on you should be able to see your webdatabase hosted locally on port 3000!<br>

+**You can test your database's CRUD operation, using software such as Insomnia or Postman as seen below**<br>